Missi Pyle: Personal life

+Pyle married Antonio Sacre, in May 2000.
 Pyle married wildlife naturalist Casey Anderson on September 12, 2008.
 The wedding was country-western themed and took place in Montana.
 Wedding guests included bandmate Shawnee Smith and comedian Steve Agee.
 Anderson's pet grizzly bear, Brutus, served as his best man in the ceremony.
 Pyle and Anderson appeared in "Grizzly Dogs", the October 22, 2010, episode of Dog Whisperer, in which they sought the help of Cesar Millan to rehabilitate their dog.
 Pyle confirmed their breakup in 2013.
-She has one daughter.
+She has a daughter, Zooey.
+In 2026 she publicly came out as queer while on the Shut Up Evan podcast, stating that she is “cool with whatever gender” and that she is now “looking for a person or persons”.